 The agriculturally-based, rural Minnesotan community of

 readily choose healthy lifestyles.
 After the economic

-downturn in 2008, the community of 17,600 people wanted
+downturn in 2008, the community of 18,000 people wanted

 to make a change for its residents.
 Community leaders

-Zones framework to increase walkability and promote
+Project framework to increase walkability and promote

 healthy ways of living.

 community members have taken many steps toward increased

 their community as part of the Blue Zones Project: